Build Dev with Browser

 These are the steps to modify the default branch.

-.
+For this example, we show how to change from a default branch of main to a default branch of dev.
 Note — only the owner of the repository can take this action and they must be logged in.
 Otherwise the Settings tab does not appear.

 For the numbered steps below, refer to the graphic found under each group of steps.